Uznavi/Perfect-Racer/README.md

 P.S. do NOT share this with other people *yet*.
-This beta is to check to see if everything works, and if it all goes swell, expect to see this game in itch.io (for free tho, this shit ain't worth chargning for)
+This beta is to check to see if everything works, and if it all goes swell, expect to see this game in itch.io (for free tho, this shit ain't worth chargning for) P.S.S NO, THE SHIELD DOES NOT DISAPPEAR DURING PAUSES.
+I DON'T KNOW WHY, IF YOU KNOW HOW TO FIX IT, PLEASE HELP ME